MIDDLESBROUGH FOOTBALL CLUB CUSTOMER CHARTER 2013-14

 5 COMMUNITY ACTIVITY

 5.1 The Club plays a strong role in the local community which supports it and takes seriously its role at the heart of the community.
+Its designated community arm is call the MFC Foundation.

 5.2 Through its Willie Maddren Education Centre, a wide range of school children are given the opportunity to attend "education through football" courses at the Club, focusing on the promotion of a healthy lifestyle.